aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

     iterator.next(); // -> {value: 'item 3',  done: false}
     iterator.next(); // -> {value: undefined, done: true}

-the above code isn't very interesting, but interesting things happen when everyone agrees on this interface. if underscore supported es6 iterators, we could use all of those familiar functions on anything we make &mdash; graphs, database cursors, infinite sequences, etc.
+the code isn't very interesting, but interesting things happen when everyone agrees on this interface. if underscore supported es6 iterators, we could use all of those familiar functions on anything we make &mdash; graphs, database cursors, infinite sequences, etc.

 ## one more thing&hellip;

-javascript developers often use libraries like undescore to supplant the language's syntax. we prefer functions like `_.each` because the `for` loop isn't flexible enough. es6 gives us a way to work with the language syntax though.
+javascript developers often use libraries like underscore to supplant the language's syntax. we prefer functions like `_.each` because the `for` loop isn't flexible enough. es6 gives us a way to work with the language syntax though.

-wouldn't it be nice if we could loop over a jquery collection using a plain old `for` loop? with es6 it's pretty easy. first we make the jquery object an iterable. generators are a really succinct way to write functions that return
+wouldn't it be nice if we could loop over a jquery collection using a plain old `for` loop, without worrying about an index variable? with es6 it's pretty easy. first we make the jquery object an iterable. generators are a really succinct way to write functions that return iterators:
-iterators:

     jQuery.prototype[Symbol.iterator] = function* iterator() {